pytorch/opacus/Migration_Guide.md

   really Poisson anymore.
 - It didn't protect from occasional large Poisson batches.
 When working with Poisson sampling, setting batch size (or rather sampling rate) was quite tricky.
-For long enough training loops, peak batch size (and therefore memory consumpton) could be much larger than the average.
+For long enough training loops, peak batch size (and therefore memory consumption) could be much larger than the average.
 - It required careful manual crafting inside training loop.

 ```python